Thirrian/sonarr-pp-prune/README.md

 1. Save pp-prune.sh to a directory you can access from sonarr

-2. Edit pp-prune.sh to configure it.
+2. Edit pp-prune-main.sh to configure it.

 The first section are your sonarr details and should be straightforward:
 ```bash